 Do you want a process improvement plan for your factory, in order to improve quality, reduce cost, and deliver on time?
 And are you wondering, ‘is there a step-by-step approach?'

-Well, yes.
-Actually, there are a number of approaches – the most popular ones are Plan-Do-Check-Act and Define-Measure-Analyze-Improve-Control.
-In this article we’ll explain how to use a framework that we like to use – it is mostly derived from Toyota’s practical problem-solving process, which contains 14 underlying principles summarized into these four points:
+Yes, there is!
+In fact, there are a number of approaches – with the most popular ones being based on the Plan-Do-Check-Act (PDCA) cycle and the Define-Measure-Analyze-Improve-Control (DMAIC) sequence.
+In this article, we’ll explain how to use a framework that we like to use that is mostly derived from Toyota’s practical problem-solving process, which contains 14 underlying principles summarized into these four points:

 1. Clarify your goals

-This might sound obvious, but we have seen many factory owners order an impressive piece of machinery that doesn’t serve their purpose at all.
-Or paying very little for overtime and losing operators, when the goal is to increase capacity.
+This might sound obvious, but we have seen many factory owners order an impressive piece of machinery, only to realize that it doesn’t serve their purpose at all.
+Sometimes, they may pay very little for overtime and end up losing operators, when their goal is to increase capacity.
 Not smart!

 2. Collect and analyze data